[file name]: meta charset=UTF-8.txt [file content begin]Best Expense Tracker India 2026: Find Hidden Leaks & Save ₹10,000+

 • If you’re a spreadsheet pro: Use Google Sheets with your own categories.

-• If you want a balance of awareness and organization: INDwallet Expenses Wallet is ideal.
+• If you want a balance of awareness and organisation: INDwallet Expenses Wallet is ideal.

 Frequently Asked Questions